authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 --- abstract

-Brand Indicators for Message Identification (BIMI) permits domain owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.
-There are two aspects of BIMI coordination: a scalable mechanism for domain owners to publish their desired indicators, and a mechanism for Mail Transfer Agents (MTAs) to verify the authenticity and reputation of the domain.
-This document specifies how domain owners communicate their desired indicators through the BIMI assertion record in [DNS] and how that record is to be handled by MTAs and MUAs.
+Brand Indicators for Message Identification (BIMI) permits Domain Owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.
+There are two aspects of BIMI coordination: a scalable mechanism for Domain Owners to publish their desired indicators, and a mechanism for Mail Transfer Agents (MTAs) to verify the authenticity and reputation of the domain.
+This document specifies how Domain Owners communicate their desired indicators through the BIMI assertion record in [DNS] and how that record is to be handled by MTAs and MUAs.
 The domain verification mechanism and extensions for other mail protocols (IMAP, etc.) are specified in separate documents.
 By itself BIMI does not impose specific requirements for indicator display on MUAs.
 BIMI is just a mechanism to support coordination between mail-originating organizations and MUAs.
 MUAs and mail-receiving organizations are free to define their own policies for indicator display that makes use or not of BIMI data as they see fit.

 --- middle

 Introduction        {#problems}
 ============

-This document defines Brand Indicators for Message Identification (BIMI), which permits domain owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.
+This document defines Brand Indicators for Message Identification (BIMI), which permits Domain Owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.

 Due to the amount of spam and forged email on the internet today, many mail receivers wish to benefit their users by clearly identifying authenticated email.
 For email-sending organizations, the belief is that clear indicators of their brand is the most effective way to accomplish this.
 This has in turn led receivers to build closed systems to manage brand indicators.

-BIMI is an open system that works at internet scale, so that domain owners can coordinate with MUAs to display appropriate indicators.
-BIMI has the added benefit of incentivizing domain owners to authenticate their email.
+BIMI is an open system that works at internet scale, so that Domain Owners can coordinate with MUAs to display appropriate indicators.
+BIMI has the added benefit of incentivizing Domain Owners to authenticate their email.

 The approach taken by BIMI is nearly identical to the approach taken by [DKIM](https://tools.ietf.org/html/rfc6376#section-1), in that BIMI: